Bamurru Plains - Northern Territory, Australia

 Enjoy a breathtaking private helicopter journey over Uluru and Kata Tjunta, one of the world's most iconic and spectacular scenes.

 Embrace the culture, geology and the environment that is Uluru in your small group tour.

 Bamurru Plains is located on the edge of the Mary River floodplains just a short distance from the coast and the western boundary of Kakadu National Park.

 How to get there

 From Darwin it’s a 20-minute flight via light aircraft to the Bamurru Plains airstrip.
 Flight transfers to Bamurru can also be arranged for guests flying into Cooinda Airport in Kakadu National Park.
-Alternatively, its a 3-hour drive from Darwin or 2-hour 30-minute drive from Jabiru (Kakadu National Park).
+Alternatively, it is a 3-hour drive from Darwin or a 2-hour 30-minute drive from Jabiru (Kakadu National Park).